 This dome has an option to store a record pattern.
 A record pattern consists of a continuous sequence of standard pan and tilt movements or lens commands.
 The maximum time of the recording is related to the number of actions recorded, but the recording should last for at least a 120 second interval.
 A record pattern does not use presets.
+You can limit movement at a required position and pan and tilt and a percentage value is displayed advising memory resource available.
 Once the recording is complete, i.e you have closed the recording or the record resource has been used, you can select a Preview option to replay the recorded pattern.
 You can also remove the pattern or re-edit.
 Up to four different patterns may be recorded.